connormckelvey/resume/RESUME.rst

 -----

-Software engineer with experience designing, building, testing and deploying real-time cloud-based applications.
+Full-Stack Engineer with experience designing, building, testing and deploying real-time, cloud-based applications.
 Constantly looking to improve automation, internal tooling, as well as customer and developer experience within a project.
 Seeking an opportunity to solve challenging problems and contribute to customer value within an agile, team of diverse and creative people.